AKeyframe/Javascript-Cheatsheet/README.md

 ```

-- `arrayName.push(element)`: Adds an element to the end of an array [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push)
+- `.push(element)`: Adds an element to the end of an array [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push)
-- `arrayName.pop()`: Removes the last element from an array and returns that element.
+- `.pop()`: Removes the last element from an array and returns that element.
 This method changes the length of the array.
-- `arrayName.unshift(element)`: Adds one or more elements to the beginning of an array and returns the new length of the array.
+- `.unshift(element)`: Adds one or more elements to the beginning of an array and returns the new length of the array.
 [Read More](adds one or more elements to the beginning of an array and returns the new length of the array.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift)
-- `arrayName.shift()`: removes the first element from an array and returns that removed element.
+- `.shift()`: removes the first element from an array and returns that removed element.
 This method changes the length of the array.
-- `arrayName.slice(start, stop)`: Access part of an array without modifying it.
+- `.slice(start, stop)`: Access part of an array without modifying it.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice)
-- `arrayName.splice(start, numDeleting, item, ...)`: Changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
+- `.splice(start, numDeleting, item, ...)`: Changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)
-- `arrayName.indexOf(element)`: Returns the first index at which a given element can be found in the array, or -1 if it is not present.
+- `.indexOf(element)`: Returns the first index at which a given element can be found in the array, or -1 if it is not present.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf)
-- `arrayName.lastIndexOf(element)`: Returns the last index at which a given element can be found in the array, or -1 if it is not present.
+- `.lastIndexOf(element)`: Returns the last index at which a given element can be found in the array, or -1 if it is not present.
 The array is searched backwards, starting at fromIndex.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/lastIndexOf)
-- `arrayName.includes(element)`: Determines if an array includes a certain value among its entries, returning true or false as appropriate.
+- `.includes(element)`: Determines if an array includes a certain value among its entries, returning true or false as appropriate.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes)
-- `arrayName.reverse()`: Reverses an array in place.
+- `.reverse()`: Reverses an array in place.
 The first array element becomes the last, and the last array element becomes the first.
+- `.join()`: creates and returns a new string by concatenating all of the elements in an array (or an array-like object), separated by commas or a specified separator string.
+If the array has only one item, then that item will be returned without using the separator.
+[Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join)
-- `arrayName.sort()`: Sorts the elements of an array in place and returns the sorted array.
+- `.sort()`: Sorts the elements of an array in place and returns the sorted array.
 The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.
-- `arrayName.forEach(function(element){...});`: Executes a provided function once for each array element.
+- `.forEach(function(element){...});`: Executes a provided function once for each array element.
 [Read More](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)

 # Control Flow